DSP-Fall23-Team11/Real-time-Digital-Filter/README.md

 - **Interactive Plotting:** Users can place zeros and poles on the z-plane.
 - **Dynamic Modifications:** Zeros/poles can be modified by dragging them.
-- **Deletion:** Clicking on a zero or pole allows users to delete it.
+- **Deletion:** Clicking on a zero or pole allows users to delete it if delete by click mode is activated.
-- **Clear Options:** Users can clear all zeros, all poles, or clear everything on the plot.
+- **Clear Options:** Users can clear all zeros, all poles, or clear everything on the Z-plane.
 - **Conjugates:** Option to add or remove conjugates for complex elements.

 ### Frequency Response Plot